Last Updated on 03/31/26 by Rose Palmer

 Tradewinds Bar – another bar for drinks on the deck above the Neptune pool.

-Movies Under the Stars – a large screen above the Calypso Pool where you can see movies and concerts.
+Movies Under the Stars – a large screen above the Calypso Pool, where I could watch movies and concerts.
 This was one of my favorite activities on the ship and was practically empty on formal night.

 Aft:

-Sabatini’s Italian Trattoria – one of the specialty dining restaurants.
+Sabatini’s Italian Trattoria – another specialty dining restaurant.
 I had a lovely dinner here one night.

-Adagio Bar – bar area across from Sabatini’s Restaurant.
-Great place to hang out during the day as it was never very busy.
-Also enjoyed coming here in the evening and listening to jazz.
+Adagio Bar – a cozy bar area across from Sabatini’s Restaurant.
+Great place to hang out during the day, as it was usually pretty quiet.

-Outdoor deck with fountains around the Terrace Pool – a very pleasant area to relax with a book.
-One of my favorite outdoor quiet spaces.
+Outdoor deck with fountains around the Terrace Pool – a very pleasant and quiet area to relax with a book.
+This was one of my favorite outdoor quiet spaces.

 Deck 17 – Sports